Muhammadkhabab/covid-19-restaurant-system/README.md

 ### Frontend - Selenium
 Selenium runs using the .side files found in /test/client/.
 These can be run directly using the selenium browser extension, or via the command line using `selenium-side-runner`.
 To run all frontend tests using the command line:
 1. Run `npm run seeds`.
-This will ensure the database is in a known state before running the tests
+This will ensure the database is in a known state before running the tests.
+Be careful -- this will overwrite the current database!
 2. Run `npm run dev` to launch the server.
 3. Run `npm run frontend-test` will cause the tests to be run